-The Virginia Department of Rail and Public Transportation (DRPT) published the "Multimodal System Design Guidelines" (DRPT Guidelines) in October 2013.
+The Virginia Department of Rail and Public Transportation (DRPT) has published the "Multimodal System Design Guidelines" (DRPT Guidelines).
 The DRPT Guidelines establish a basic framework for multimodal planning in Virginia and are intended as a resource for local planners, engineers, designers, and policy and decision makers.
 The DRPT Guidelines discuss the integration of land use, transportation, and urban design to support multimodal connectivity and mobility in Virginia.
-In January 2014, Virginia's Department of Transportation (VDOT) adopted the DRPT Guidelines as its statewide "Multimodal Design Standards for Mixed-use Urban Centers" through the addition of Appendix B(2) to its Road Design Manual.
+Virginia's Department of Transportation (VDOT) adopted the DRPT Guidelines as its statewide "Multimodal Design Standards for Mixed-use Urban Centers" through the addition of Appendix B(2) to its Road Design Manual.